MicrosoftDocs/learn/learn-pr/azure/protect-on-premises-infrastructure-with-azure-site-recovery/includes/2-azure-site-recovery-overview.md

 Some notable features of Azure Site Recovery are:

-- **Central management**:  Replication is set up, managed, failover, and failback can be invoked all from within the Azure portal
+- **Central management** -  Replication is set up, managed, failover, and failback can be invoked all from within the Azure portal.
-- **On-premises virtual machine replication**:  On-premise virtual machines can be replicated to Azure, or to secondary on-premise data center if necessary
+- **On-premises virtual machine replication** -  On-premise virtual machines can be replicated to Azure, or to secondary on-premise data center if necessary.
-- **Azure virtual machine replication**:  Azure virtual machines can be replicated from one region to another
+- **Azure virtual machine replication** -  Azure virtual machines can be replicated from one region to another.
-- **App consistency during failover**:  Using recovery points and application-consistent snapshots, during replication virtual machines are kept in a consistent state at all times
+- **App consistency during failover** -  Using recovery points and application-consistent snapshots, during replication virtual machines are kept in a consistent state at all times.
-- **Flexible failover**:  Failovers can be run on demand as a test, or triggered during an actual disaster.
-Tests can be run to simulate a DR scenario without interruption to your live service
+- **Flexible failover** - Failovers can be run on demand as a test, or triggered during an actual disaster.
+Tests can be run to simulate a DR scenario without interruption to your live service.
-- **Network integration**:  Site Recovery can manage network management during a replication/DR scenario, including reserved IP addresses and load balancers so that when the virtual machine is working in its new location
+- **Network integration** - Site Recovery can manage network management during a replication/DR scenario, including reserved IP addresses and load balancers so that when the virtual machine is working in its new location.

 ## Setting up Azure Site Recovery